davdar/maam/writeup/pldi15.markdown

-Traditional practice in the program analysis literature, be it for points-to, flow, shape analysis or others, is to fix a language and its abstraction (a computable, sound approximation to the "concrete" semantics of the language) and investigate its effectiveness [CITE overload].
+Traditional practice in the program analysis literature, be it for points-to, flow, shape analysis or others, is to fix a language and its abstraction (a computable, sound approximation to the ``concrete'' semantics of the language) and investigate its effectiveness [CITE overload].
 These one-off abstractions require effort to design and prove sound.
 Consequently later work has focused on endowing the